- National Mining Museum Scotland

 - Edinburgh Architectural Association: Small Projects Award 2014

 Located nine miles from Edinburgh at the site of the Lady Victoria Colliery, Newtongrange, the museum is housed within a category A-rated re-washer building which had been unused for over 30 years before Purcell’s adaptive reuse.

-The Lady Victoria Colliery was opened in 1895 as Scotland’s first super-pit.
-It ceased production in 1981 and now serves as an example of one of the best preserved Victorian collieries in Europe.
+The Lady Victoria Colliery opened in 1895 and was one of Scotland’s first super-pits, reportedly producing a record 36 million tonnes of coal over its active lifetime.
+The mine closed in 1981 and the museum was established three years later.
+It remains one of the best preserved Victorian collieries in Europe.